How to Convert JSON to CSV in Excel: A Definitive Step by Step Guide

 Method 2: The Direct "Open" Method (For Simple JSON)

-- Open Excel.
+- Open Excel

-- Go to File > Open.
+- Navigate to File > Open

-- Select your JSON file and click Open.
+- Select JSON file and click Open

 New Pro Method: Importing JSON Directly from a URL

-- Select Get Data > From Other Sources > From Web.
+- Select Get Data > From Other Sources > From Web

 Method 3: Using VBA to Automate the Conversion